 Language development delay and the difficulties in Early Childhood

 Is your child experiencing difficulties in his or her speech pronunciation?
 Does he or she have challenges in their ability to listen?
 Have you noticed your child having problems with writing or reading?
 How can speech therapy help your children that has language delay?
+What are the symptons of dyslexia?
 Worry no more since you can get professional assistance by seeking the intervention of speech-language therapists (SLP), an expert who is likely to help your kid cope up with the speech complications, allowing him or her adapt their lives efficiently in the society.

 What is Dyslexia?

 Simply put, Dyslexia refers to the disability in learning that makes it difficult for a child to write and read.
 In most cases, Dyslexia hinders proper spelling of some words, which might lead your kid to encounter difficulties in answering questions appropriately.

 The first thing worth remembering is that dyslexia is a condition and not a disease.
 In fact, dyslexia has no relationship with human intelligence.
 That means that kids with dyslexia are as smarter as their fellow peers.
 For one thing, dyslexia is a hereditary condition transferred from the parent to kid.

 It is the most common learning issue in kids, making them encounter difficulty in reading fluently.
 In extreme cases, dyslexia can lead to other complications in spelling, writing, math, and reading comprehension.

 Symptoms of Dyslexia

 Dyslexia impacts kids differently.
 Therefore, the symptoms may differ from one child to another.
 But the most common symptom involves the accuracy and fluency of reading and spelling respectively.
 Below are some additional signs of dyslexia:-